VirtusLab/git-machete/docs/source/cli/gitlab.rst

     **Options:**

     --draft                            Create the new MR as a draft.

     --title=<title>                    Set the MR title explicitly (the default is to use the first included commit's message as the title).

+    -U, --update-related-descriptions  Update the generated sections ("intros") of MR descriptions that list the upstream and/or downstream MRs.
+                                       See help for ``git machete gitlab update-mr-descriptions --related`` for details.

     --yes                              Do not ask for confirmation whether to push the branch.

 ``restack-mr``:
     Perform the following sequence of actions: